mggg/VoteKit/docs/user/tutorial/4_election_systems.rst

 that stores this information.

 Run this code block a few times, and you’re stepping through the rounds of the election one at a time.
-However, be warned: the election state is overwritten every time you run a step.

-You may find it useful to go to a particular step in an election, or to reset the election and start over.
-You can use the following code to do so.
+However, once you run the block, the previous state of the election is overwritten.
+To restore a state of the election, you can use the following code.

 .. code:: ipython3